nicolasserrano/CS/tools/notepad.md

 To move the line with the cursor or the selected text: Shift + Ctrl + (Up arrow or Down arrow)

 ## Overwrite
 When the new characters overwrite previous ones, it is because it is in Overwrite mode.
-Type "Insert" key to change from insert mode (INS) to overwrite mode (OVR).
-INS or OVR appears in lower right corner of the application.
+Type the "Insert" key to change from insert mode (INS) to overwrite mode (OVR).
+INS or OVR appears in the lower right corner of the application.